-Taxes on income for the years ended December 31, 2009, 2008 and 2007 represent taxes incurred by FSP Investments, which is a taxable REIT subsidiary.
-In 2006, the State of Texas enacted a new franchise tax applicable to FSP Corp., which started in 2007 and is classified as an income tax for reporting purposes.
+Taxes on income for the years ended December 31, 2010, 2009 and 2008 represent taxes incurred by FSP Investments, which is a taxable REIT subsidiary.
+In addition, the State of Texas has a franchise tax applicable to FSP Corp., which is classified as an income tax for reporting purposes.